msAhmeds/checkmate.io/README.md

-# checkmate
+♟️ Chess Web App

-A modern chess web application with a simple random AI opponent.
+A modern, browser-based chess game with a simple random AI opponent.
+Built using HTML, CSS, and JavaScript.